 Breaking free from codependency is letting go of core fears of abandonment and rejection.
 Learn how to spend time by yourself, become comfortable advocating for your own needs, and gain radical acceptance that you can’t change other people.
 Let's help you create meaningful relationships that don't depend upon you abandoning yourself or making yourself small for another person.

 Life transitions may be centered around something exciting, such as graduating from college, getting married, or having a baby.
-They can also be prompted by distressing situations, such as divorce, death of a loved one, or being laid off from a job.
+They can also be prompted by distressing situations, such as divorce, death of a loved one, or being losing a job.
 We all experience transitions -- big and small, planned and unplanned.
 If you find a recent transition or loss is impacting your mood, social interactions, or ability to work, it's time to explore how to adjust to new ways of living.
 Therapy can help you gain insight, perspective, and coping strategies as you move through life-altering events.

 CBT focuses on how your thoughts, beliefs, and attitudes affect your feelings and actions.
 We'll uncover unhelpful or conditioned ways that you perceive the world that may be self-defeating.
 One can learn to overcome difficulties by changing some of their perspectives, behaviors, and emotional responses.